YuheGong/EpisodicTD3/README.md

 Autonomous Learning Robots (ALR) Lab: https://alr.anthropomatik.kit.edu/

-## Description for the implementation structure
+## Description of the implementation structure
 ### Folder config:

 The yaml file which stores the parameters.
 When you want to use our framework, please add an environment configuration into promp_td3.yml